You are here

-Why you should consider the Combined Emergency Medicine and Pediatric Residency Program
+Why you should consider the Combined Emergency Medicine and Pediatrics Residency Program

-The combined Emergency Medicine and Pediatric training program is a five-year (60-month) training program that is approved by the American Board of Emergency Medicine and the American Board of Pediatrics.
+The Combined Emergency Medicine and Pediatrics training program is a five-year (60-month) training program that is approved by the American Board of Emergency Medicine and the American Board of Pediatrics.